Insights from Tri-State Area IT Professionals during the COVID-19 Pandemic

 Tools and Office Set-Up

-Overwhelmingly, 75% of the respondents reported that they have the necessary tools for optimum productivity with the caveat that many wish they had larger monitors.
-When discussing the need for dedicated workspace at home, 83% believe their home office work environment enabled them to focus, while only 4% believe it was inadequate.
+Overwhelmingly, 75% of the respondents reported that they have the necessary tools for optimum productivity.
+On the other hand, this was with the caveat that many wish they had larger monitors.
+When discussing the need for dedicated workspace at home, 83% believe their home office work environment enabled them to focus.
+While only 4% believe it was inadequate.
 86% of the respondents believe they have established “productive” or “very productive” work from home routines, and only 4% report not having a solid routine.
 While there was no time to truly set up home offices for every staff member, everyone seems to have done an excellent job in creating intelligent workspaces.

 Company / Manager Communication